-World-Class Education: All 8 of New Zealand’s universities are in the top 3% in the world and they lead the way through academic excellence and personalized experiences.
+World-Class Education: All 8 of New Zealand’s universities are in the top 3% of the world as per QS Uni Rankings (2018-2020).
+They lead the way through academic excellence and personalized experiences.

 Globally recognized and respected qualifications: Make your CV valuable across the world.

-The second most peaceful country as per the Global Peace Index, 2018.
+The second most peaceful place to live as per the Global Peace Index, 2020.

 Unbeatable Lifestyle: Improve your work/life balance and enjoy the stunning nature of New Zealand.

 Great time to become a Ph.D. holder: Ph.D. students pay the same fees as New Zealanders.
 You can also work full time while completing your studies.